gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/README.md

   * Worldwide shipping plus several other shops selling these parts
 * High level design of 3D printed parts using selective infill, material saving, clean vertical holes...
 * Open source by providing STL files, STEP files and Autodesk Fusion 360 project file
+* Z motors can be easily removed for maintenance
 * Fix some dimensional errors of Z axis from Original Prusa i3